Skincare enthusiasts and beauty industry insiders have long been reaping the glow-boosting benefits of chemical exfoliants.

-The skin rejuvenating properties of alpha hydroxys give your skin that much needed boost, restoring your skin to a youthful glow.
+The skin rejuvenating alpha hydroxy properties give your skin that much-needed boost, restoring your skin to a youthful glow.

-This is because the molecules of alpha hydroxy acids are smaller than those of beta hydroxy acids, allowing them to penetrate into the skin quickly, so that you have almost instant results.
+This is because the molecules of alpha hydroxy acids are smaller than those of beta hydroxy acids, allowing them to penetrate the skin quickly so that you have almost instant results.

-For oily and acne-prone skin types, use a product with salicylic acid, a BHA, to help balance oil and control acne; This is because beta hydroxy acids are essentially lipid soluble ingredients, which means they are able to penetrate the sebaceous oily glands, so are the best option for those battling pimples and blackheads.
+For oily and acne-prone skin types, use a product with salicylic acid, a BHA, to help balance oil and control acne; This is because beta hydroxy acids are essentially lipid soluble ingredients, which means they can penetrate the sebaceous oily glands, so are the best option for those battling pimples and blackheads.